salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-15-create-apps-marketing-cloud.md

 1. Click **Integrate**.<br/>

     > The popup window will disappear.
-1. When this popup disappears, add the provisioning information (.p12 files) you created in the Apple Dev Center.
+1. When this popup disappears, add the provisioning information (.p12 files) you created in the Apple Member Center.
 See [Add Provisioning to App Center App]({{ site.baseurl }}/create-apps/create-apps-provisioning.html).